AlexCharlton/midi-m8/readme.md

 ```
 $ midi-m8 -s 02 Songs/Demos/DEMO1.m8s
 ```
-This will render Midi starting from the given position in the song.
+This will render Midi starting from the position `02` in the song.

 ## Possible features